Smattr/rumur/README.rst

 Legal
 -----
-Everything in this repository is in the public domain.
+Everything in this repository is in the public domain, under the terms of `the Unlicense`_.
+For the full text, see `LICENSE`_.

 .. _Bison: https://www.gnu.org/software/bison/
 .. _CMake: https://cmake.org/